 CAN YOU USE VITAMIN C WITH RETINOL?

-This is one of most common question that our experts frequently get asked.
+This is one of most common questions that our experts are frequently asked.

 Several studies show the combination of vitamin C and retinol makes for a very effective skincare cocktail.
 Since these two ingredients tend to have different pH, it is recommended to use the products separately.
 Natura Bissé suggests using vitamin C formulas during the day and retinol products at night to maximize the benefits of both ingredients while keeping your skin in balance.

-Conduct a sensitivity test first when combing ingredients.
+Conduct a sensitivity test first when combining ingredients.
 Apply the products over a small portion of your skin to monitor results (e.g., behind the ears or the inner forearm are ideal locations).

 THE BEST NATURA BISSÉ RETINOL PRODUCTS

-Try the proven efficacy of retinol with our recommended Natura Bissé products.
+Try the proven efficiancy of retinol with our recommended Natura Bissé products.
 Feel the power of this impressive ingredient through concentrated formulas such our eye contour serum Diamond Life Infusion Retinol Eye Serum.
-See how it helps you to reduce the look of expression lines and wrinkles, especially around the eye area where they appear first.
+See how it helps reduce the look of expression lines and wrinkles, especially around the eye area where they appear first.

 DIAMOND LIFE INFUSION RETINOL EYE SERUM